aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 In the v1 SDK, the `end` method in the `device` class disconnects the client.
 The force parameter determines whether to close the connection immediately, or wait for in-flight messages to be sent.

-In the v2 SDK, an MQTT 5 client can stop a session by calling the [stop](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/mqtt5.Mqtt5Client.html#stop) method.
+In the v2 SDK, an MQTT5 client can stop a session by calling the [stop](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/mqtt5.Mqtt5Client.html#stop) method.
 You can provide an optional [DisconnectPacket](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/interfaces/mqtt5.DisconnectPacket.html) parameter.
 A closed client can be started again by calling [start](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/mqtt5.Mqtt5Client.html#start).